hartig/ExploratoryQueryingSessions/README.md

 # Exploratory Querying Sessions
-This repository contains a small collection of 30 exploratory querying sessions discovered in Wikidata query logs.
+This repository contains a small **collection of 30 exploratory querying sessions** discovered in [query logs](https://iccl.inf.tu-dresden.de/web/Wikidata_SPARQL_Logs/en) of the [Wikidata SPARQL Query Service](https://query.wikidata.org/).

 The term _exploratory querying_ refers to an activity in which a human user issues database queries with the goal of producing a query that captures a particular query intent.
 Notice that this is different from data exploration which focuses more on achieving an understanding of the content of a database or dataset rather than on developing a query to express a particular query intent.